New Tea Available: Rare Brazilian Shincha

 From fresh tea leaves to tea

-Since there is a huge demand for top-quality Japanese Shincha, it’s important for us to be able to harvest quickly, without damaging any of the new tea leaves.
-That’s why our Japanese tea production has been modernized and uses machinery throughout the entire process from picking the tea leaves to the natural processing methods.
-It’s of the utmost importance to harvest quickly while the tea leaves are in an optimal state.
-Our machines allow farmers to produce higher volumes in an attempt to meet the high demands.
+Tea production is very modern and uses machinery throughout the entire process, from picking the tea leaves to the natural processing methods.
+There is a huge demand for quality Shincha, so it is critical to harvest quickly while the tea leaves are in an optimal state.
+The machines allow farmers to produce higher volumes in an attempt to meet the high demands while maintaining a high level of quality.

-If you get a chance to visit Japan, the tea fields are well worth a visit.
-You might notice that the fields are much larger than tea fields in other countries.
-The size of the fields and the plant's quick growth cycle make it ideal to use machines instead of handpicking.
-While the harvesting season is extremely short, machines allow us to produce a high yield.
+If you visit Japan or our tea garden in Brazil, you might notice that the fields are much larger than typical tea fields.
+The size of the fields and the plant's quick growth cycle make it best for machine work instead of hand picking.
+While the harvesting season may be very short, the machines are able to produce a high yield.

 Once you smell it, you’ll agree: one of the best parts of Shincha is the fresh aroma.
-In order to keep the fragrance as vibrant as possible, the tea needs to be processed very carefully.
+In order to keep the fragrance as vibrant as possible, the tea needs to be processed very delicately.
+As described by one of the Japanese production workers, to fully retain the flavor of Shincha, they do not use an open flame during the firing process.

 How to brew Shincha

-The methods for brewing Shincha are a little different than regular green teas.
-It is suggested to use significantly lower temperatures, in order to avoid harming or burning this type of green tea, 70 °C (158 °F) is the sweet spot for brewing, and no higher than 80 °C (176 °F).
+The methods for brewing Shincha green tea are a little different than regular green teas.
+It is suggested to use significantly lower temperatures, in order to avoid harming or burning this type of green tea, 70c (158f) is the sweet spot for brewing, and no higher than 80c (176f).

-- Bring fresh water to a boil and let it sit and cool for a few minutes.
+- Bring fresh water to a boil and let it sit and cool for approximately one minute.

 - Use the hot water to heat a small teapot, swirling it around the teapot and then emptying it.